-Helen Skelton joined the Blue Peter team in the summer of 2008, as the 33rd presenter of the long running show.
-During this time Helen has achieved some remarkable feats, and has made a name for herself as the team's all action girl.
-Her experiences and determination are an inspiration to others, which make her perfect for motivational and after dinner speaking.
+She was then a reporter and occasional presenter on children's news programme Newsround and its weekend sports-based version, Sportsround.
+Helen joined the Blue Peter team in the summer of 2008, as the 33rd presenter of the long running show.
+Until her departure five years later in 2013, Helen achieved some remarkable feats and made a name for herself as the team's all action girl.

 For Comic Relief 2011, Helen Skelton decided to train in the art of high wire walking and completed a spectacular 150 meter long, 66 meter high walk between the towers of Battersea Power Station.
 ‘Girl on Wire' was aired as a BBC1 special, and it led to her being nominated for Best Presenter at the 2011 Children's BAFTAs.